-Hopefully you aren't scared of heights because Top of the World gives dinner with a view a whole new meaning.
-More than 800 feet above the Strip in the Stratosphere Tower, Top of the World serves delicious eats while the whole place revolves 360 degrees.
+Hopefully, you aren't scared of heights because Top of the World gives dinner with a view a whole new meaning.
+More than 800 feet above the Strip in The STRAT Hotel, Casino & Skypod, Top of the World serves delicious eats while the whole place revolves 360 degrees.
 They also have a pretty impressive wine list.

 Hugo's Cellar in the iconic Four Queens is a date night staple in Vegas.
 From the menu to the atmosphere, this place takes classic old-style Vegas seriously.
 Hugo's Cellar serves black Angus beef, veal, flown-in-fresh seafood and other classics paired with their award-winning wine list.
 The best part?
 Ladies are greeted with a long-stemmed rose.

 Set in a private spa suite, the Art of Romance Spa package at Waldorf Astoria Las Vegas is the perfect treatment for two.
 After a welcoming foot ritual, the treatment continues with skin softening body exfoliation, a soak in a hydrotherapy tub, and a personalized aromatherapy massage.

 The High Roller at The LINQ Hotel + Experience is an easy date night win - it is the world's tallest observation wheel, eclipsing the London Eye and Singapore Flyer.
 Each glass-enclosed cabin holds up to 28 people and takes 30 minutes for one revolution.
 You have the option to reserve the whole cabin for a private group, or even just the two of you.